+Overall good information and helpful

+Both therapists were excellent

+- supportive, knowledgeable

+and professional

-Overall good information and helpful Both therapists were excellent - supportive, knowledgeable and professional Thank you for an insightful look at CBT, I will definitely use resources provided Compassionate one to one help and advice.
-I am glad I asked my doctor to refer me! a 'group' session, there was Thank you so much for this service.
-I really appreciate the boost it has given me Thank you very much for an excellent well run course.
-Much appreciated © It was a riveting experience and I think I feel that I have what I need to continue moving forward Awareness and validation that what I thought and felt was real and recognised
+Thank you for an insightful look at CBT, I will definitely use resources provided

+Compassionate one to one help and advice.
+I am glad I asked my doctor to refer me!

+I'm glad that although it was a 'group' session, there was little group activity

+Thank you so much for this service.
+I really appreciate the boost it has given me

+Thank you very much for an excellent well run course.
+Much appreciated ©

+It was a riveting experience and I think I feel that I have what I need to continue moving forward Awareness and validation that what I thought and felt was real and recognised